cogini/mix_systemd/README.md

 We can run our own service to collect runtime data and configure the system.
 Set `runtime_environment_service` to `true` and this library will create a service which runs the script specified by `runtime_environment_service_script` and make it a runtime dependency of the main script.
+This ensures that the data is available before the app starts.

 ## Security

-`paranoia`: enable systemd security options, default `false`.
+`paranoia`: Enable systemd security options, default `false`.

     NoNewPrivileges=yes
     PrivateDevices=yes